Does an Independent Contractor Need a Business License to Work With Clients?

 How do you get a business license?

-Your local chamber of commerce won’t just tell you whether you need a business license.
-The chamber of commerce will let you know if you have to consult with the county clerk, call the city tax office, contact the Department of Public Works, or get ahold planning and zoning department (if you’re selling physical goods or services).
+This depends on your local chamber of commerce.
+They will let you know if you have to consult with the county clerk, call the city tax office, contact the Department of Public Works, or get ahold of the planning and zoning department (if you’re selling physical goods or services).

-What else do you need to get started as an independent contractor?
+How do you get started as an independent contractor?

 People stumble into independent contract work in all sorts of unique ways.
-It’s easy to sign an independent contractor agreement before understanding the legal and tax implications.
-If you want to work as an independent contractor, we recommend taking the time to register yourself properly to avoid issues later down the road.
+It’s easy to sign an independent contractor agreement before understanding how to start a 1099 business and the legal and tax implications.
+If you want to work as an independent contractor, we recommend taking the time to register yourself correctly to avoid issues later down the road.

 Choose a business name